-An open source platform connecting producers and consumers of local products
+An open-source platform connecting local producers with local consumers

-The objective is to to make food local again, to regain control over what we eat and how it is produced.
+The goal is to promote local food and to regain control of what we eat and the way our food is produced.

-The result of this desire is an open digital tool where food producers present their food, local consumers order what they like and payments go straight from consumer to producer.
-Deliveries and pick up of food take place at a predetermined place and time, this is called a node, this is the physical location where the consumers and producers meet.
-This type of organization enables producers to deliver to multiple consumers at the same time while consumers can pick up food from many different producers.
+The result is an open-source digital tool where producers offer their products for sale, local consumers order the things they want, and payments go direct from consumer to producer.
+The delivery and distribution of products takes place at a pre-determined place and time.
+This is called a ‘node’ – the location where consumers and producers meet.
+This type of arrangement allows producers to deliver to several consumers at the same time, and similarly consumers can purchase food from a number of different producers.

 Découvrez d'autres expériences locales